carvel-dev/carvel/site/content/blog/kapp_deploy_oidc_gke.md

 ---
-title: "kapp deploy on GCP using keyless authentication(OIDC)"
+title: "Kapp deploy on GCP using keyless authentication(OIDC)"
 slug: kapp-deploy-oidc-gke
 date: 2022-07-14
 author: Yash Sethiya
-excerpt: "Use Github Action OIDC token to authenticate on GCP and deploy using kapp on GKE"
+excerpt: "Learn how to create the GitHub Action workflow to authenticate with GCP and to deploy Kubernetes manifest on GKE using kapp."
 image: /img/logo.svg
 tags: ['kapp', 'oidc', 'keyless-authentication']
 ---